ITW Modern Slavery and Human Trafficking Statement

-The ITW Statement of Principles of Conduct mandates compliance with human rights requirements around the globe, including environmental, health and safety laws that protect the well-being of
+The ITW Code of Conduct mandates compliance with human rights requirements around the globe, including environmental, health and safety laws that protect the well-being of

 employees, and laws against slavery, human trafficking and child labor.
 The ITW Statement of Principles of Conduct applies to all of our employees and internal business operations.